 There are no formal entry requirements for this course.

 Further training pathways from this qualification include AUR40716 Certificate IV in Automotive Body Repair Technology* or other relevant qualifications.

 *Please note Work Skills does not offer this qualification

 30 units of competency are required to complete this qualification within the specific requirements as set out below:

-- up to 13 elective units may be chosen from the elective units listed in the units of competency brochure
+13 elective units within the specific requirements as set out in the units of competency brochure

-Work Skills delivers all its qualifications and units of competency through blended learning, comprising face-to-face, one-on-one training with a Work Skills trainer.
-This may also include utilising CDs, DVDs, textbooks, learning guides, the internet, the phone and the Work Skills Online Learning and Assessment System, WOLAS.
-The learning may comprise all or some of these methods.
-It will depend on location, pace that student wants to learn, and employer requirements.
+Work Skills delivers all qualifications and units of competency through blended learning, based on face-to-face and one-on-one training with a Work Skills trainer.
+This may also include utilising digital learning guides, videos, the internet and the Work Skills Online Learning and Assessment System, WOLAS.
+The learning may comprise of all or some of these methods.
+It will depend on location, the pace at which the student wants to learn and employer requirements.
 This is all negotiated at the first checkpoint meeting.